-There is a dire need on the South Fork for affordable housing and East Hampton Town for housing.
+There is a dire need on the South Fork for affordable housing and East Hampton Town is no exception.

 Young people are unable to afford homes due to exorbitant rental costs, the introduction of more seasonal AirBNB rentals, and little affordable vacant land for them to build a home.

 Seniors are selling their homes due to high taxes, and high costs of maintaining old structures.
 Perhaps several apartment buildings could be erected, including some for senior housing.